The cantankerous former CEO of GE, Jack Welch, once said, “If you don’t have a competitive advantage, don’t compete!”

-This might seem obvious, but you’d be surprised how many companies would be hard pressed to tell you exactly what their competitive advantage was if you put them on the spot.
+This might seem obvious, but you’d be surprised how many companies would be hard pressed to tell you exactly what their sustainable competitive advantage was if you put them on the spot.

 So, what do we mean by competitive advantage?
 What’s the best way to define one for your own business?
-In what follows, we’ll dive deeper into the nature and importance of competitive advantages, including the ultimate competitive advantage: your brand.
+In what follows we’ll cover these questions and more.

-What is a Competitive Advantage?
+What is Competitive Advantage?

 There are a range of value propositions that businesses often cite as competitive advantages.
 These include: